 CFL stands for compact fluorescent lighting, and though they are not high intensity lights, they can still produce quality cannabis.
 Though, you will getter a better yield with LED or HID lighting, sometimes CFL is your only option.

 The grow may take a little longer.
 But you can grow good cannabis under CFL’s.
 You just have to use them correctly.
-Some of the members in our cannabis growers forum have grown cannabis with CFLs.
-If you have any questions, please sign up and ask for help.

 Reasons to Grow Cannabis using CFL’s